Career Explorations

 If you completed this task yesterday, feel free to skip it!

-Once you’ve gotten Processing up and running.
-Start the program by pressing the play button in the upper left corner of the window.
-You should immediately notice some similarities and differences from yesterday.
-Routers
+pressing the play button in the upper left corner of the window.
+You

-are indicated by a gray icon.
-Each has a vertical grey box to the side – its queue.
-The queue is the “lunch line” of packets waiting to be processed.
-At each step, each Router
+grey box to the side – its queue.
+The queue is the “lunch line” of

-it will go to the back of the queue to be processed.
+at the Router it will go to the back of the queue to be processed.

 Exercise 1a.
 Send some packets around the network to get a sense for how queues work.

-turning yellow.
-Failed Routers
+Router turning yellow.
+Failed Routers cannot process additional

-cannot process additional packets – it’s like someone turned them off.
+packets – it’s like someone turned them off.

-fail?
-When their queues are full and the Router
+So when do Routers fail?
+When their queues are full and the Router receives a

-receives a new packet, they have no place to put it and they will fail.
+new packet, they have no place to put it and they will fail.

 Exercise 1b.
 Cause any

-to fail by filling up its queue.
+Routerto fail by filling up its queue.

 Exercise 1c.
 Cause

-3 to fail
+Router3 to fail

 Exercise 1d.
 Cause

-3 to fail without sending a packet directly to it
+Router3 to fail without sending a packet directly to it

 Exercise 1e.
 Bring down ONLY

-3 without sending a packet directly to it
+Router3 without sending a packet directly to it

 Once you’ve completed the exercises above, spend a few minutes to try the following exercise.
 If you can’t figure it out, feel free to move on to Task 2.